huggingface/blog/pytorch-ddp-accelerate-transformers.md

 Typically from here, one could either throw all of this into a python script or run it on a Jupyter Notebook.

-However, how would you then get this to run on say two GPUs if these resources available?
+However, how would you then get this script to run on say two GPUs or on multiple machines if these resources are available, which could improve training speed through *distributed* training?
 Just doing `python myscript.py` will only ever run the script using a single GPU.
 This is where `torch.distributed` comes into play

 ## PyTorch Distributed Data Parallelism